-In the purchase of the stock of a private company, each stockholder will need to agree to transfer its shares in the absence of contractual dragalong rights (see question 4).
-Thus, for a target company with multiple shareholders, buyers often prefer to use a merger structure (see questions 2 and 4).
+In the purchase of the stock of a private company, each stockholder will need to agree to transfer its shares in the absence of contractual dragalong rights.
+Thus, for a target company with multiple shareholders, buyers often prefer to use a merger structure.
 In addition, many states, such as Delaware and New York, require a shareholder approval if a significant portion (such as all or substantially all) of the assets of a company are sold.

-Contractual counterparty (such as landlord) consents may be required in connection with assignments of contracts on an asset sale and, depending on the wording and governing law of the contract, can also be required in connection with a merger or other change of control transaction
+Contractual counterparty (such as landlord) consents may be required in connection with assignments of contracts on an asset sale and, depending on the wording and governing law of the contract, can also be required in connection with a merger or other change of control transaction.